neilthawani/classinsight-prototype/README.md

 In Terminal/PowerShell, run:

 ```
-npm install
-npm run client-install
+npm run install
 npm run dev
 ```

 `npm run dev` will execute both the client and server using `[concurrently](https://www.npmjs.com/package/concurrently)`.
 The app will be live at `localhost:3000` in your browser.
-The server runs at `localhost:5000`.
+The server runs at `localhost:5001`.

 ## The Tech Stack